 The Blackhawks are up 2 games to zip over the LA Kings in the NHL playoffs.
-Whether you’re a bandwagon fan or a loyal devotee, the temptation to wear a Blackhawks jersey is stronger now than ever.
+Whether you’re a bandwagon fan or a loyal devotee, the temptation to wear a Blackhawks sweater is stronger now than ever.
 You’ve gotta support the team.

 You can do this.

 Here are just a few key rules to keep in mind:

 This entire look reaches its zenith around age four.
 A four-year-old kid can look damn cute in a hockey sweater.
 It plateaus until around age 10 or so, and then the sweater look gets steadily more awkward.
 So you have to recognize from the start that you, adult hockey enthusiast, are at a disadvantage.

 Unless, of course, you are four years old, and you’re reading this story with your mom.
 In that case, you should probably also paint your face.

 Don’t paint your face.

 The sweater goes a long way toward declaring your Blackhawks allegiance.
 By wearing one, you’re taking fandom to a fairly extreme level already.
 On top of a sweater, even a Blackhawks ball cap is overkill.
 There’s no need to raise the stakes with face paint.
 Unless, of course, you plan to terrorize TV reporters outside of NBC.